Food allergies and intolerances

 Bread roll with sesame seeds ontop

-You can be allergic to any food.
-Some food allergies are more likely than others.
+You can be allergic to any food but certain foods are responsible for most food allergies.
 In the UK, food businesses must tell you if they use any of 14 key allergens in the food and drink they make.
-This may be provided on a label, spoken or written on a menu.
+This may be provided on a label, verbally or written on a menu.

 The symptoms of a food allergy differ from person to person.
 Find more information on some common symptoms from NHS inform: